Author: Dr. Jean-Paul Rodrigue

 - Internal multiplying effects.
 The proximity effect involving several logistical firms within a logistics zone also leads to the diffusion of best practices related to management, information technologies (e.g. software), and compliance with rules and regulations.
 This promotes the training of a labor pool leading to an array of productivity gains.

 With these location factors in mind, three major forms of logistic cluster dynamics have emerged:

 - Near gateways where logistic zones are strongly conditioned by warehousing parks in the vicinity of container port terminals as well as in suburban settings nearby ring roads.
 This is prone to the usage of port-centric logistic zones and satellite terminals.

-- Around inland rail terminals, which took place at the same time that new facilities were being designed in a suburban setting, away from the more traditional locations nearby central business districts.
+- Around inland rail terminals with new facilities designed in a suburban setting, away from the more traditional locations nearby central business districts.
 This reinforces the emergence of load centers.

 - Along major highway corridors that can service a large metropolitan area or a group of metropolitan areas.

 4. Functions and Added Value